CelestinaDragoni/pathbuilder-roll20-conversion-tool/readme.md

 - Go back to your character sheet and everything (mostly) should have been imported.
 - You should go up and down a level to force a recalculation of all stats just to be safe.

-This application is sorta set up for a web application (minus a few parts), I'm just lazy and I've spent too much work on this already.
-Might come back to it later.

 ## Known Limitations
 - Even though Max HP is being set it still  needs a level up/down to recalculate.